Le Cleiss

 Facilitating International Mobility

-To facilitate the ever-increasing movement of people between countries, France and Europe have an international legal framework which ensures efficient coordination of national social security systems for persons moving outside national boundaries.
-The framework comprises European Regulations No 1408/71 and No 574/72, the new Regulations No 883/2004 and No 987/2009 and 35 bilateral agreements signed by France and most of the main non-European partners in the Mediterranean Basin, Maghreb, French-speaking Africa, America and the Far East, as well as four Coordination Decrees with New Caledonia, Mayotte, French Polynesia and Saint-Pierre et Miquelon.
+The framework comprises European Regulations No 883/2004 and No 987/2009, the former Regulations No 1408/71 and 574/72 and 38 bilateral agreements signed by France and most of its main non-European partners in the Mediterranean Basin, Maghreb, French-speaking Africa, America and the Far East, as well as 3 Coordination Decrees with New Caledonia, French Polynesia and Saint-Pierre et Miquelon.

-A wide range of persons from the European Economic Area, Switzerland and the French overseas territories benefit from these rights: students, working and non-working persons and dependants, who reap the benefit of better protection than that which is generally provided for in bilateral agreements (which usually concern only citizens from the States concerned who are working or have worked in those States).
+A wide range of persons from the European Economic Area, Switzerland and the French overseas territories benefit from these rights: students, working and non-working persons and dependants, who reap the benefit of better protection than that which is generally provided for in bilateral agreements which usually concern only citizens from the States concerned who are working or have worked in those States.

 Facilitating Social Security